 The Friedman laboratory is interested in mechanisms that maintain genome stability, with research endeavors that lie at the intersection of DNA replication and DNA repair.

-The Friedman lab is actively recruiting rotation students!
+The Friedman lab is recruiting rotation students for 2023-2024!
 Please contact Dr. Friedman for more information.

 Telomeres: The ends of chromosomes (telomeres) constitute a tiny fraction of DNA in a cell, but play a central role in genome stability and cellular lifespan.
 Processing of the leading strand results in chromosome shortening following conventional replication.
 A ribonucleoprotein enzyme, telomerase, replenishes these terminal sequences.
 Since the catalytic subunit of telomerase is not expressed in most human somatic cells, human chromosomes lose telomere sequence upon successive cell divisions, a process that limits proliferative capacity.
 DNA loss is reversed in the vast majority of cancers by reactivation of telomerase, allowing cells to far exceed their normal life expectancy.
 Since inhibition of telomerase triggers apoptosis or senescence of some tumor cell lines, telomerase is a promising target of anti-cancer therapy.
 Genetic experiments initiated two decades ago established the yeast Saccharomyces cerevisiae as a key model system for studies of telomerase.
 Furthermore, conservation of several telomerase components between yeast and human suggests that many aspects of yeast telomere biology have correlates in human cells.
 The ease with which the cell cycle can be manipulated and the vast array of genetic approaches make yeast an ideal system in which to study mechanisms and consequences of telomerase regulation at the cellular level.